christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 The global image width/height impacts the number of cells in the grid, vertically and horizontally.
 Locally, each stack of convolutions and max-pooling layers composing the net uses the pixel patch in the receptive field to compute the prediction and ignores the total number of cells and the global image width/height.

-This leads to the following point: anchor sizes can only be expressed in a number of pixels.
+This leads to the following point: anchor sizes can only be expressed in pixels as well.
+In order to allow multi-scale training, anchors sizes will never be relative to the input image width or height, since the objective of multi-scale training is to modify the ratio between the input dimensions and anchor sizes.

 In Yolo implementations, these sizes are given with respect to the grid size, which is a fixed number of pixels as well (the network stride, ie 32 pixels):

 VOC dataset: